galaxyproject/gxadmin/docs/README.query.md

        85.2655 -    95.5703 [     3]: ∎∎∎ (0.68%)
        95.5703 -   105.8750 [     1]: ∎ (0.23%)

+The optional 'last' argument can be used to limit the number of most recent jobs that will be checked.
+The default is all jobs.
+Note that this can return zero results if your most recent jobs have not returned metric data for your selected metric.

-Use the --ok option to only include jobs that finished successfully
+Use the --ok option to only include jobs that finished successfully.

+Use the --summary option to output summary statistics instead of the values themselves.

 ## query tool-new-errors